project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 ## Angular momentum

 Although we are not dealing explicitly with the physics of spin angular momentum, we are using the same mathematics.
 For example, we are already using the x and z "components" of the total angular momentum operator $J_x$ and $J_z$.
-What can we learn from other operators, e.g. what about the "magnitude" of the total angular momentum operator operator?
+What can we learn from other operators, e.g. what about the "magnitude" of the total angular momentum operator?

 I use quote marks around "component" and "magnitude" because this is vector language which is not obviously applicable to operators.
 It turns out, however, that we can treat the angular momentum operator as a vector in some sense (see [spinors](https://en.wikipedia.org/wiki/Spinors_in_three_dimensions)).
 We can create the squared magnitude of the total angular momentum operator ($J^2$) much like we would a vector - we sum of the squares of the components.